naveenanair/Sentiment-Analyser/README.md

 Tools used to complete this project include Python, numpy, pandas, sklearn, matplotlib

 ## Data Pipeline
-1. Positive and negative tect reviews were loaded into separate data frames
+1. Positive and negative text reviews were loaded into separate data frames
 2. A column called "PositiveSentiment" was added, which was 0 for negative reviews and 1 for positive reviews, this was the target Y variable
 3. Both data frames were appended to form a consilidated set of positive and negative reviews with their classification as 0/1 (neg/pos)
 4. The data set was split into a training and test data set in order to cross validate models and evaluate model performance